wts-thomas/wts-default/readme.txt

 This theme resets the WordPress environment and prepares it for smooth operation of Elementor.

 Screenshot's images & icons are licensed under: Creative Commons (CC0), https://creativecommons.org/publicdomain/zero/1.0/legalcode

+= 3.0.6 - 01-13-2025 =
+* Styles for full hight video in a Container (using the video widget)

 = 3.0.5 - 01-13-2025 =
 * Refactored panel window size styling for better compatability with Elementor